shdlabs/SSTorytime/docs/README.md

 CREATE DATABASE newdb;
 GRANT ALL PRIVILEGES ON DATABASE sst TO sstoryline;
 GRANT ALL PRIVILEGES ON DATABASE newdb TO sstoryline;
+CREATE EXTENSION UNACCENT;
 </pre>
+For the last line, you must have installed the extension packages `postgres-contrib`.

 * In the examples, two databases are used: `sstoryline` and `newdb` for personal scripting and testing, it's useful to have another, called `newdb`.
 * Only superuser can CREATE or DROP a database.